 Rustin Thompson’s first book, Get Close: Lean Team Documentary Filmmaking is now available through publisher Oxford University Press, on Amazon, and can be ordered through your favorite independent bookstore.
 Watch a book trailer here.
 His latest documentary, My Mother Was Here, was an official selection of the 2019 Sebastopol Documentary Film Festival and winner of the Audience Award for Best Documentary at the Tacoma Film Festival.
 His current work-in-progress is an essay documentary, Slow Revolution.
 Learn more at rustinthompson.com.

 Ann Hedreen is working on her second memoir, titled The Observant Doubter.
 Her first book, Her Beautiful Brain (She Writes Press), is available wherever books are sold.
 You can read Ann’s blog at The Restless Nest.

-On our Vimeo page, you can see our 2018 films for the Cystic Fibrosis Foundation, Full Life Care, Safe Crossings, Operation Nightwatch, Seattle Arts & Lectures 2019 Writers in the Schools program, Atlantic Street Center, and an update to our film False Promises for the Wenatchi Tribe of Washington State.
-Other recent films include early 2018 projects for the Alzheimer’s Association, Bellevue Schools Foundation, Wellspring, the Millionair Club, and the Mindset Scholars Network.
+On our Vimeo page, you can see our other films for the Cystic Fibrosis Foundation, Full Life Care, Safe Crossings, Operation Nightwatch, Seattle Arts & Lectures 2018 Writers in the Schools program, Atlantic Street Center, and an update to our film False Promises for the Wenatchi Tribe of Washington State.

 All of our independently produced feature documentaries are now available for rent or purchase on Vimeo-on-Demand.